Davei007/Avionics-Group-11/README.md

-This is a space where we can work on the code that the microcontroller will use
+This is a space where we can work on the code that the microcontroller will use as well as simulations.